ThreeEyedGod/MaximumCity/README.md

 Synopsis
 ---------

 MaximumCity is code built on Haskell.
-It comprises of a minimalist working program deployed to AWS lambda, whose workflows are managed by AWS Step Functions and accessible using AWS API Gateway.
+It comprises of a program deployed to AWS lambda, whose workflows are accessible using AWS API Gateway.
+An effect library is used for Separation of Concerns.
 The development environment includes a CI pipeline using Github Actions.
 QuickTest and Hspec for unit testing.
 The IDE is VSCode with Haskell for Visual Studio Code extension on a MacOS.

-The intent was to gain a rapid understanding of a soup-to-nuts development cycle using VScode, Haskell, GitHub and Github-Actions for a cloud-hosted Function-as-a-Service aka Serverless environment.
+Major Libraries include Polysemy, Servant, AWS Lambda runtime, Attoparsec and pdf-toolbox.

 ### Functionality
 Provides a telegram interface for a Weather sourcing task which uses caller's IP or location to get weather from a implementation of [DarkSky](https://twitter.com/alexanderrey007/status/1370733643279269889).